damballa/parkour/doc/reducers-vs-seqs.md

   having no existing reducer counterpart.
 - Inexpressible operations.
 Without JVM-level support for continuations or coroutines, some operations possible with lazy sequences cannot be expressed in terms of reducers.
-In particular, functions such as `partition` cannot be implemented for reducers without making generally unacceptable trade-offs such as cross-thread shipment of each collection value.
-Most functions which to perform multiple partial reduces over user-level partitionings of the input tuples will need to use lazy sequences.
+In particular, any functions which require lazy realization of individual elements cannot be implemented for reducers without making generally unacceptable trade-offs such as cross-thread shipment of each collection value.
+Most functions which need to perform multiple partial reduces over user-level partitionings of the input tuples will need to use lazy sequences.

 I believe the weight of the trade-offs supports using reducers whenever possible, but lazy sequences are available when not.